tiprankstipranks

 Security breaches with respect to the Company's products could interfere with its business, dealers, and customers, exposing it to liability that would cause its business and reputation to suffer.

 Some of the Company's products include cyberphysical components and systems typically used for telematics services, automated vehicles and remote system updates.
 While the Company has implemented security measures intended to prevent unauthorized access to these products, malicious actors have attempted, and may attempt in the future, to gain unauthorized access to such products including through such components and systems in order to gain control of the products, change the products' functionality, user interface, or performance characteristics, or gain access to data stored in or generated by the products.
-Any unauthorized access to or control of the products or systems or any loss of data could result in litigation with third parties, government enforcement actions, penalties, disruption to product systems, unauthorized release of confidential or otherwise protected information, corruption of data, or remediation costs, which could materially adversely affect the Company's operating results, financial position, growth opportunities or reputation.
+Any unauthorized access to or control of the products or systems or any loss of data could result in litigation including individual claims or consumer class actions, commercial litigation, administrative, civil or criminal investigations or actions, regulatory intervention, government enforcement actions, penalties, sanctions or fines, disruption to operations and product systems, innovation delays, unauthorized release of confidential or otherwise protected information, corruption or alteration of data, payment of ransom, or investigation and remediation costs, which could materially adversely affect the Company's business strategy, results of operations, financial condition, growth opportunities or reputation.

 Ability to Sell